adobe, 2024

 I re-worked on the flow to work with just brushing for the MVP release.

-1. One tap remove - selected
+idea 3: One tap remove ✅

 Brushing is a foundation level behavior in the app that the users had learnt and were used to.
 We didn't need explicit entry points to brushing.